msupply-foundation/conforma-docs/README.md

 ## Contributing

-Update and commit directly to main until a review process is defined :wink:
+Create a branch and create a pull request for review.

 If you wish to serve images from a subdirectory rather than co-locating the content or storing in the static folder, you have to include an index file (`_index.md`) for the subdirectory to be included in the build.